Reference-Based 3D-Aware Image Editing with Triplanes: Introduction

-Our contributions span the following thrusts: \begin{enumerate} \item We are at the forefront of conceptualizing reference-based 3D-aware image editing as an integrated framework.
-Our approach includes encoding triplane features, spatial disentanglement with automatic localization of features, and fusion learning for desired image editing.
-Our framework offers a novel perspective on how to tackle 3D-aware image editing by leveraging reference images. \item Our work establishes new benchmarks for both quantitative and qualitative assessment in the field of reference-based image editing.
-Our framework demonstrates superior performance, surpassing four of the most recent baseline methods in 3D-aware latent editing and 2D reference-based editing applications.
-This advancement is quantified by significant improvements in FID metric for quality and pixel-wise metrics for source preservation. \item We extend the effectiveness of our framework towards cartoon portraits and animal faces, showcasing its versatility and generalizability across different domains as shown in~\cref{fig:teaser}.
-This extension not only broadens the applicability of our approach but also underlines its potential in diverse and creative image editing contexts. \end{enumerate}
+Our contributions span the following: \begin{enumerate} \item We are at the forefront of conceptualizing reference-based 3D-aware image editing as an integrated framework by leveraging the power of triplanes.
+Our approach includes encoding triplane features, spatial disentanglement with automatic localization of features, and fusion learning for desired image editing. \item Our work establishes new benchmarks for quantitative and qualitative assessment in reference-based image editing and surpasses the 12 most recent and relevant baseline editing methods.
+This advancement is quantified by significant improvements in FID for quality and masked pixel-wise metrics for source preservation. \item We extend our framework based on~\cite{chan2022efficient} towards 360-degree human heads~\cite{An_2023_CVPR}, animal faces~\cite{chan2022efficient}, cross-domain edits with cartoon portraits~\cite{song2022diffusion}, full-body~\cite{dong2023ag3d} clothing edits, and edits on class-agnostic samples~\cite{hong2024lrm,xu2024instantmesh,lan2024ln3diff}, showcasing its versatility and robustness across different triplane domains as shown in~\cref{fig:teaser}.
+This not only proves the effectiveness of our method but also broadens its potential in creative editing contexts. \end{enumerate}